-- 6-2(G)(6) Calculate the additional impact fee due in the event of a change of use, redevelopment, or modifications of an existing use. - 6-2(G)(7) Calculate and grant credits for contributions, dedications, or improvements that may be used to offset any impact fee otherwise due. - 6-2(G)(8) Maintain separate interest-bearing accounts clearly identifying the payer and category of capital improvements within the service area in which the fee was collected. - 6-2(G)(9) Ensure that a notice of impact fee assessment is included on the final plat.
+- 6-2(G)(6) Calculate the additional impact fee due in the event of a change of use, - b-2(G)(6) Calculate the additional impact fee due in the event of a change of use, redevelopment, or modifications of an existing use. - 6-2(G)(7) Calculate and grant credits for contributions, dedications, or improvements that may be used to offset any impact fee otherwise due. - 6-2(G)(8) Maintain separate interest-bearing accounts clearly identifying the payer and category of capital improvements within the service area in which the fee was collected. - 6-2(G)(9) Ensure that a notice of impact fee assessment is included on the final plat.